La Negra (industrial complex): Overview

 Among La Negra industries, the two major ones are Altonorte, a copper smelter refinery, and Inacesa, a cement plant.
 It offers basic services for truckers and travelers in general.
+La Negra also has facilities for the processing of lithium concentrate obtained in Salar de Atacama.

 La Negra is also the intersection of the Pan-American Highway and the road from Antofagasta to Escondida Mine.
-It counts a station on the Salta–Antofagasta railway.
+It has a station on the Salta–Antofagasta railway.

+Industry

+There is a lithium production and battery conversion plant in the area, operated by Albemarle.
+In 2024, the facility was visited by United States Secretary of the Treasury Janet Yellen.

+Austin Engineering operate a mining machinery manufacturing facility in La Negra.